steffanjensen/gitbot/README.md

 # Github Follow Bot

-Free Github follow and other action bot.
-This bot is good for automating your github account.
+Free Github bot for automating your tasks on github.
+With this bot you can follow, unfollow, star followers repo and many more functions.

 ## How to run:
 pip install requirements.txt